verysonglaa/container-security-training/content/en/docs/container-basics/01-Basics/01/_dockerfile.md

 Now we are familiar with the image building process we have a more detailed look at our frontend image.
 You can find the source code [here](https://github.com/songlaa/container-lab-fronted).

-We see that the developer has become quite lazy and has not updated the python to the latest image, he did not even care to create sensible tags.
-So let us do it ourselfs.
+We see that the developer has become quite lazy and has not updated the python to the latest version, he did not even care to create sensible tags.
+So let us do it ourselves using the tag `v1.0`

 Check out the repository